taehoryu/arepo-tutorial/docs/_sources/Session4.rst.txt

 1. Make initial condition files
 ======================================================

-For each physics problem that you want to study using AREPO, you have to create initial condition file (``*.hdf5``) which describe the initial state of the system that you are interested in and parameter files (``param.txt``).
-In addition, to compile the code, you need ``Config.sh`` file which contains necessary configurations.
+For each physics problem that you want to study using AREPO, you have to create an initial condition file (``*.hdf5``) which describes the initial state of the system that you are interested in and a parameter file (``param.txt``).
+In addition, to compile the code, you need ``Config.sh`` which contains necessary configurations.
 For example,

 2. Compilation
 ======================================================
-Let's do the part that first-time users spent a long time on.
+Let's do the part that first-time users spend a long time on.
 As before, we will go through this step by step.

 1. Load modules
 ---------------